earthstrike/wordpress/wp-content/themes/earthstrike/README.md

 └scss
 ```

+* All source is compiled into the *dist/* directory, which has an identical structure.
-Watch image/scss/js files with `npm run watch`.
+* Watch image/scss/js files with `npm run watch`.
 	* All of the tooling is done using npm, in a manner akin to [this guide](https://css-tricks.com/why-npm-scripts/).
 (Simple, fast, and you never have to use the word *piping*.)
 Check *package.json* to see the other npm scripts.
 	* You **MUST** run one of the npm build scripts to compile your `src/` code into one of the `dist/` folders that the theme actually uses.
 (This is done passively with `npm run watch`.)

 #### WordPress theming